devtron-labs/devtron/docs/user-guide/plugins/jenkins.md

 # Jenkins

 ## Introduction
-The Jenkins Plugin for Devtron offers seamless integration of Jenkins jobs into Devtron's CI/CD pipeline workflow.
-This plugin allows users to trigger external Jenkins jobs directly from the Devtron dashboard, streamlining workflow management.
-By incorporating this plugin, teams can centralize their CI/CD operations.
+Jenkins is an open-source Continuous Integration (CI) server.
+You can manage multiple stages of software delivery using Jenkins including: Automated testing, Static Code Analysis, Building, Pacakaging, and Deploying.
+With Devtron's Jenkins plugin, you can:
+- Trigger pre-configured Jenkins jobs from Devtron and stream the logs to Devtron dashboard.
+- Execute Jenkins build pipelines through Devtron and deploy to target environments using Devtron CD pipeline.

 ### Prerequisites
-Before integrating the Jenkins plugin, ensure that you have properly configured your Jenkins jobs.
+Before integrating the Jenkins plugin, ensure that you have properly configured your Jenkins job and also have the necessary parameters set for triggering from Devtron.

 ---